6 Interior Design Trends to Try This Summer

 Most succulents and cacti can stand up to the full summer sun and don't require a lot of water, making them an eco-friendly design accent.
 Try making a succulent terrarium for your patio or porch that can be taken inside once the weather turns cool again.
 Just get a decorative glass container that has plenty of airflow, line the bottom with rocks and a cactus potting mix, and plant away.
 You can use mini succulents to create a patchwork look or choose a couple of larger specimens that you want to stand out.

-Geometric accents are everywhere these days, from area rugs to wallpaper, wine bottle racks to light fixtures.
+Geometric accents are everywhere these days, from area rugs and wallpaper to wine bottle racks, light fixtures and mirrors.
 Give your home a mini modern makeover by bringing in some geometric accents.
 It can help give your interior design a feeling of structure, and metal geometric pieces look great in minimalist and mid-century modern spaces.

 If you're looking for a new summer hobby, macramé is it.
 You'll wind up with tons of fashionable hangers for your new plants, and the things you weave make great gifts, too.
 All you need to get started is some rope, and you can find thorough tutorials on YouTube.
+Or, you know, just buy one already made.
 This '70s trend is back in a big way, so don't be surprised if your friends see your macramé plant hangers and ask you to make them one.

 The kitchen should be functional first and foremost, but too often, people forget to add design touches to it, making the kitchen one of the more boring rooms in the house.
-Add life to yours by swapping plain oven mitts and dish towels with something colorful, or swapping out your boring old utensil holder for a colorful ceramic vase.
+Add life to yours by bringing some colorful serving dishes to the table, or swapping out your boring old utensil holder for a colorful ceramic vase.
 Do a bold-patterned accent wall, hang some large-scale art or even paint your fridge.
 Once your kitchen becomes a stylistically fun room, you may find yourself becoming more excited at the prospect of cooking dinner ... or even doing dishes.

 Try out one of these DIY design ideas, and your home will finally feel summer-ready.